jiayue92-2/IOTdocs_en/source/hardware_design.rst

  b.
 When DIO2 is low, RF1 -> RX

 \4.
 GPIO10 connects the VDD pin of TRSW.
 When ASR6601 works normally, GPIO is high.
-When ASR6601 is in sleep mode, GPIO is pulled down to turn off the TRSW to prevent TRSW electric leakage (XMSSJR6G0BA may have 5 uA electric leakage).
+When ASR6601 is in sleep mode, GPIO is pulled down to turn off the TRSW to prevent TRSW electric leakage (XMSSJR6G0BA may have 5-μA electric leakage).
 If the power consumption is not sensitive, GPIO can be used in other ways by connecting VDD_RF to VDD of RFSW.

 \5.
 ASR suggest using XMSSJR6G0BA for RFSW.
 Users can use replaceable materials and adjust the parameters in RF matching network.
 For further details, please refer to *Chapter 3: Material Selection*.